|SOCIOLOGY AND ANTHROPOLOGY

 Research undertaken as part of the doctoral program is directed by a doctoral committee consisting of an advisor from the graduate faculty of the Department of Sociology and Anthropology, two other faculty members from inside the department, and one faculty member from outside the department.
 The student should select the doctoral committee by the end of the first academic year.
 The membership of the doctoral committee must be approved by the Faculty of Graduate Studies and Research.

-Ph.D. students are required to complete five (5) graduate courses, including 48-600 and either 48-605 or 48-606.
+Ph.D. students are required to complete six graduate courses, including 48-600 and either 48-605 or 48-606.
 Proficiency in both quantitative and qualitative methods is required through completion of course work at the M.A. or Ph.D. level.
 Those without evidence of prior preparation may be required to take additional courses.
 Acceptable course grades are outlined in Section 1.5 of the Graduate Calendar.

 One course from the following list of social justice courses may be included to complete the course work requirement*: